andreesteva/andreesteva-blog.github.io/_posts/2016-08-05-switch-into-CS.markdown

 If you’re a researcher you’ll need a solid linux box complete with at least one machine-learning grade NVIDIA-GPU.
 I recommend System76 - their desktops are custom built, high-quality, and relatively cheap compared to larger companies.
 I use the Leopard Workstation.
 The Silverback Workstation is great too.

 <strong>Laptops</strong>.
-Here, I actually recommend a MacBook Pro.
+Use a MacBook Pro or a Linux laptop.
+Avoid Windows at all costs.
 While most of your develop and research will be on the desktop, its great to be able to ssh in remotely (ssh == secure shell: it lets you remotely enter a computer or server to get work done) and go work from the beach.
 Additionally, having a Mac is useful if you ever decide to build iOS apps.

 <strong>GPUs</strong>.
 This is where your machine learning and deep learning code will be trained and run.
-NVIDIA GPUs are essentially miniature supercomputers - they can have upwards of 10,000 cuda-cores, which serve to parallelize the massive computational demands of training a deep learning algorithm.
+NVIDIA GPUs are essentially miniature supercomputers - they can have upwards of 3,000 cuda-cores, which serve to parallelize the massive computational demands of training a deep learning algorithm.
 When researchers figured out how to train a neural network on a GPU, train time went from months to days, and the deep learning explosion of 2012 occurred when a GPU-trained neural network won the ImageNet challenge.

 ------

 # 2. Working with Linux and Unix-based operating systems

 Linux is an amazing operating system that makes so many things easier for developers than Windows or Mac.
 Mac has a Unix kernel (Linux is Linus Pauling’s operating system built around a unix kernel) so it is still useful for development, but doesn’t have the stream-line workflow of Linux.
 Ubuntu is the most popular linux OS, its free, and I highly recommend it, as it is very user friendly.
 Also, Linux OS are free (minus Redhat’s enterprise distribution), and linux machines are cheaper than Windows and Mac.
-The catch is there’s a learning curve to working with Linux, but once you’re past it you’ll love linux.
+The catch is there’s a learning curve to working with Linux, but once you’re past it you’ll love Linux.
 I tolerate my Mac only because it has a Unix kernel.

-Get acquainted with StackOverflow, as it’ll be your best friend when debugging why things aren’t working.
-If anything throws an error, either while installing a program or running one, just paste the error into google and look for the stack overflow post - I bet you someone has previously had the same issue.
+Get acquainted with [StackOverflow](http://stackoverflow.com/), as it’ll be your best friend when debugging why things aren’t working.
+If anything throws an error, either while installing a program or running one, just paste the error into Google and look for the stack overflow post - I bet you someone has previously had the same issue.

 Learn to use apt-get to install packages.
 Read up on package repositories and how installation works.
 Learn about makefiles and make, as you might be compiling your own code.